 Form that shape with your racquet out in front of you.
 Then ready to attack with your feet shoulder-width apart.

 Pro Tip: This should also be your default ready position coming out of a split step.

 Remember, if you’re a beginner, keep your racquet up.
 Too many novice players let their racquet head drift down.
 You’ll lose precious seconds during a match trying to get your racquet back up when a ball is struck at you.

 Don’t waste time, be ready and have your racquet up and ready.
 Trust me, those seconds matter.

 Step 3 – Keep Your Hitting Elbow In

-My third step for learning to volley is all about arm and elbow technique….especially for your hitting hand.
+My third step for learning to volley revolves around arm and elbow technique….especially for your hitting hand.

-This is absolutely crucial for keeping the L shape but also for keeping proper volley elbow position.
+This is crucial for keeping the “L” shape and for keeping the proper elbow position.